gatling/frontline-doc/content/reference/current/plugins/script/index.md

 ## Purpose of this script

 This script has the same purpose as the Jenkins, Bamboo or Teamcity plugin.
-It enables you to launch a FrontLine simulation and display live metrics.
+It enables you to launch a Gatling Enterprise simulation and display live metrics.

-This script doesn’t create a new Gatling FrontLine simulation, you have to create it using the FrontLine Dashboard before.
+This script doesn’t create a new Gatling Enterprise simulation, you have to create it using the FrontLine Dashboard before.

 ## Requirement